UTH

 UTHealth Houston School of Public Health in Austin

-This activity is pending review and approval for 1.0 nursing continuing professional development contact hours.
+In addition, this activity is pending review and approval for 1.0 nursing continuing professional development contact hours.
 Cizik School of Nursing at UTHealth is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 Read More